flyteorg/flytectl/docs/source/gen/flytectl_get_execution-cluster-label.rst

-Retrieves the execution cluster label for a given project and domain, combination or additionally with workflow name.
+Retrieve the execution cluster label for a given project and domain, combination or additionally with workflow name.

 For project flytectldemo and development domain, it is:
 ::